application architecture

 Web Interface

-Over the past few years, Netflix’s Web Interface has seen a considerable transformation, switching from Silverlight to HTML5 to stream premium video content.
+Over the past few years, Netflix’s Web Interface has significantly transformed, switching from Silverlight to HTML5 to stream premium video content.
 With this change, there would be no need to install and maintain browser plug-ins, which should simplify the user experience.
 Netflix has increased its compatibility with a wide range of online browsers and operating systems, including Chrome OS, Chrome, Internet Explorer, Safari, Opera, Firefox, and Edge, since the introduction of HTML5 video.

 Netflix’s use of HTML5 extends beyond simple playback.
 The platform has welcomed HTML5 adoption as an opportunity to support numerous industry standards and technological advancements.